Interview with a Customer.

 Are there any metrics or KPIs you track with our product?
 What are they?

 We mainly track order, revenue, cost of sale and unsubscribe.
-We treat MMS as performance channel.
+We treat MMS as a performance channel.

 Was there anything about the implementation/results that positively surprised you since using SNIPER?